Driving from your wheelchair

 Can you drive a car from your wheelchair?

 Yes, it is possible to drive a vehicle while seated in your wheelchair.
 You can conveniently travel without transfers provided the vehicle is a wheelchair-accessible vehicle (WAV).
-A WAV is a vehicle with adaptations installed to allow wheelchair access and enable greater control for wheelchair users when driving.
+A WAV is a vehicle with adaptations installed to allow wheelchair access.
+Commonly, users can get driving aids to provide greater control for wheelchair users when driving.

 When deciding to drive a car from your wheelchair, you have the option to either convert an existing car into a WAV or purchase a pre-built WAV with adaptations installed in the car.
-Usually, converting a vehicle involves installing an automatic ramp to move in and out of your car while seated in your wheelchair, a locking system to secure your wheelchair in place as you drive a car and driving aids to enable control of the car.
-These adaptations are designed to provide people with arthritis, stroke, amputations and other types of physical conditions to gain freedom behind the wheel.
+Usually, converting a vehicle involves installing a ramp to move in and out of your vehicle, a locking system to secure your wheelchair in place as you drive and driving aids to enable control of the car.
+These adaptations are designed to allow people with physical disabilities to gain freedom behind the wheel.

 How do you drive a car from your wheelchair?